Can Asbestos Affect Dogs?

 About Asbestos

-Asbestos is a mineral found in nature composed of long fibrous crystals of silica.
-It was widely used in the construction industry for insulation, shingles, and cement products.3
+Asbestos is a mineral found in nature composed of long fibrous silica crystals.
+It was once widely used in construction for insulation, shingles, and cement products.3

-In both humans and pets, exposure to asbestos is associated with the development of mesothelioma, a rare and aggressive cancer with limited treatment options and a poor prognosis.1
+In humans and pets, asbestos exposure is associated with the development of mesothelioma, a rare and aggressive cancer with limited treatment options and a poor prognosis.1

 How Dogs Get Exposed to Asbestos

-The symptoms of asbestos exposure may take a long time to develop and are dependent on the area of the body that is affected.
+The symptoms of asbestos exposure may take a long time to develop and depend on the affected area of the body.

 Dogs can develop primary lung tumors, mesothelioma, and other conditions from asbestos exposure.

-• Mesothelioma can occur in the chest, abdomen, and the protective sac around the heart.
+• Mesothelioma can occur in the chest, abdomen, and the pericardium, the protective sac around the heart.

 • Mesothelioma tumors generate a significant amount of fluid.
-Microscopic evaluation of this fluid can be helpful in diagnosing mesothelioma.2
+Microscopic evaluation of this fluid can help diagnose mesothelioma.2

-• Mesothelioma in the chest may cause clinical signs of difficulty breathing and cough.
+• Mesothelioma in the chest may cause clinical signs of difficulty breathing and coughing.

 • Mesothelioma in the abdomen may cause vomiting and fatigue.2

-Treatment options are limited and are typically aimed at improving quality of life.
+Treatment options are limited and typically aim to improve quality of life, not cure.

-• A small study has shown promising results for the treatment of mesothelioma in dogs using combination chemotherapy with piroxicam and cisplatin.4
+• A small study has shown promising results for treating mesothelioma in dogs using a combination of chemotherapy with piroxicam and cisplatin.4

 • Palliative treatments for an animal with mesothelioma include medications for pain and procedures to drain fluid from the abdomen or chest cavity.
 2